🛠 Windows Fix

 Adjust User Account Control (UAC)

-Strict UAC settings can trigger permission errors frequently.
+Strict UAC settings can trigger frequent permission prompts.

 • Open settings